← Back to ResourcesPet Care Calgary

 Are there low-cost vet clinics in Calgary?

 Yes.
-The Calgary Humane Society clinic, Calgary Wellness Spay & Neuter Clinic, and periodic community outreach programs all offer veterinary services at reduced prices.
-Some are open to all pet owners, others are income-qualified.
+Calgary Humane Society's income-eligible community clinics, the Calgary Pet Wellness & Spay/Neuter Clinic (open to all regardless of income), and charitable programs like Community Veterinary Outreach all offer veterinary services at reduced prices.
+Some are open to everyone, others are income-qualified, so check eligibility before you go.

 How much does a vet visit cost in Calgary?